 Paul added: “The five new vehicles consist of two replacements and three additions to help us accommodate the new contract with Coveris Rigid UK.

-“But further strengthening our fleet of trucks not only enables us to handle that extra workload, it also helps us to increase our capacity and ability to take on new work.”
+“But further strengthening our fleet of trucks not only enables us to handle that extra workload, but it also helps us to increase our capacity and ability to take on new work.”

 Pictured (above) is Stiller Warehousing and Distribution site and facilities manager Herbie Blaser (second left) with drivers Graham Bedford (left), John Parker and Michael McFarland alongside the firm’s new Iveco trucks.